MicrosoftDocs/query-docs/query-languages/m/text-trim.md

 Returns the result of removing all leading and trailing characters from the specified `text`.
 By default, all the leading and trailing whitespace characters are removed.

 * `text`: The text from which the leading and trailing characters are to be removed.
-* `trim`" Overrides the whitespace characters that are trimmed by default.
+* `trim`: Overrides the whitespace characters that are trimmed by default.
 This parameter can either be a single character or a list of single characters.
 Each leading and trailing trim operation stops when a non-trimmed character is encountered.

 ## Example 1